 - Cuff Farms, N229 Ledge Rd Hill Rd, Hortonville

-- A local farm offering you-pick chemical-free strawberries and a pumpkin patch & play destination in the fall.
-Check out our review for all of the details!
+- A local farm offering you-pick chemical-free strawberries and a pumpkin patch & play destination in the fall!
+They also have pastured meats and many farm-to-table events throughout the year.

 - New London Murals